-Two years ago, photographer John Bortolin embarked on an artistic journey which has now culminated in the creation of ‘Manscape’, a big and beautiful coffee-table book combining and celebrating the natural beauty of Northern New South Wales and the male physique.
+Two years ago, photographer John Bortolin embarked on an artistic journey.
+Now, that journey has culminated in the creation of Manscapes.
+His masterpiece is a big and beautiful coffee-table book which celebrates the natural beauty of Northern New South Wales and the male physique.

-“The incredible landscapes of the Byron Bay shire in Australia, and its surrounding areas, have always inspired me,” Bortolin explained to QNews.
+“The incredible landscapes of the Byron Bay shire in Australia, and its surrounding areas always inspired me,” John explained to QNews.
 “The lush semi-tropical hills, hidden creeks, and the sensual lines of the blue and white coast.

 “I am also an enormous admirer of the male body, with its strength and power.
-Yet, like any landscape it has a certain vulnerability.
-I decided to combine these passions in a large format photography book as an artistic celebration of these two forms”
+Nevertheless, like a landscape, the male body possesses a certain vulnerability.
+Therefore, I combined my two passions in a large format photography book as an artistic celebration of the two forms.

-In a digital age that seems determined to create an unrealistic sense of perfection, Bortolin instead celebrates the raw image through traditional means.
+While the digital age seems determined to create an unrealistic sense of perfection, John instead celebrates the raw image through traditional means.

-Manscapes by John Bortolin is available for order now via www.manscapes.com.au
+Manscapes and other work by John Bortolin is available for order now via www.manscapes.com.au